rendertom/labels-ae-docs/interface.md

 - **Script name**: assigned automatically.
 Usually it's the base name of the target script file.
 - **Key**: a keyboard key to be pressed when clicking on a swatch to execute the target script.
 - **Path to script file**: the file path of the targeted script file.

-TODO: add a link to Snippets tutorial and downloads

 ---